Third Strike (album)

-Third Strike is the third solo studio album by recording artist Tinchy Stryder, and his second studio album with Universal Island Records.
+Third Strike is the third solo studio album by British rapper and singer Tinchy Stryder, and his second studio album with Universal Island Records.
 It was released on 15 November 2010.
 Prior to the release of Third Strike, Stryder featured on the grime collective Roll Deep's first compilation album, Street Anthems, which was released on 19 October 2009.
 Third Strike was preceded by a free downloadable extended play (EP), III EP.

 Background

 The album is the follow-up to Styder's album Catch 22.
 Tinchy began recording his third studio album shortly after he completed his previous album, and would release a single from the album a whole year straight from the day he released his second studio album.
 He began working with Fraser T Smith who also worked on his second studio album.
 Taio Cruz produced the largely, along with Fraser T Smith.

 Collaborations

 Third Strike features several artists, including, Amelle, who he collaborated with on his second studio album Catch 22 on the single "Never Leave You" where the pair gained a number one in the UK.
 The album features Taio Cruz who also featured on the Stryder's last album.
 The album also features artists affiliated with Roc Nation.
 Artists such as Melanie Fiona "Let It Rain", Alexis Jordan, and Bridget Kelly "Take The World".
 The song "Game Over" features six different artists, Example, Professor Green, Giggs, Devlin, Tinie Tempah and Chipmunk.
 Stryder also collaborated with Bluey Robinson on the song "Tomorrow".
 Eric Turner, who gained a number one single after featuring on Tinie Tempah's "Written in the Stars", also featured on the album.